tonjadwyer/justdoingthethings/README.md

   - FME Cloud Automations

-When I'm not breaking(building) things - I'm organizing, documenting, planning - always striving for a cleaner approach, and clearer way.
+When I'm not breaking (I mean *building*) things - I'm organizing, documenting, planning - always striving for a cleaner approach, and clearer way.
 I develop data process flows, mentor others to build their own, and code in whatever language makes sense at the time.

 Drop back later and see what I've been up to.